PADI Sidemount

 What You’ll Learn

 You’ll learn about the advantages of diving with a sidemount configuration and how to set up a tec sidemount harness.
-You’ll get hands-on training during one confined water session and four open water dives where you’ll start with two tanks and add at least two more, maybe even getting to six sidemounted cylinders.
+You’ll get hands-on training during one confined water session and four open water dives where you’ll start with two tanks and add at least two more, maybe even getting to six side-mounted cylinders.

-Read PADI’s Blog
+Extract from PADI’s Blog

 With sidemount diving gaining in popularity and gaining more mainstream exposure, I decided it was time to check it out myself.